lupyuen/nuttx-sg2000/README.md

 I was given a Milk-V Duo S, and I bought another.
 So it cancels out, I guess?

+_Why are we doing all this?_

+1. We hear that there will be plenty of interesting new SBCs based on Sophgo SG2000 and SG2002.
+Perfect for NuttX!

+1. NuttX has been ported from QEMU RISC-V to Star64 JH7110 to Ox64 BL808 and now Sophgo SG2000.
+Let's find the most efficient way to port NuttX to new RISC-V Devices!

 # Boot Milk-V Duo S without MicroSD

 Connect our USB UART Dongle like so...